 "I am grateful that I was ...
 I won't say accepted, but I was welcomed into the family," she said.

-But as Helen wanted to learn more about her father, her biological mother distanced herself.
+But as Helen wanted to learn more about her father, there was again distance between she and her biological mother.

 "I had never walked in her shoes, so I can't make assumptions or judge," she said.

 "She welcomed me and I was part of her life, but I was also part of a life that she didn't want to remember - it was part of her life she wishes to forget